$99.00 – $198.00

 - For an era-authentic 60’s tone, use our “Stock Wind”, or, choose “N/A” under output preference

-- For a thicker midrange and less highs, choose +5%.
+- For a thicker midrange and fewer highs, choose +5%.
 This will reduce the highs by 5%, and increase the lows and mids by 5%.

 - For an even thicker tone than the +5%, you can opt for +10%.
 This is perfect for anyone looking for an aggressively strong midrange and dark tone.
 Perfect for balancing out a bright sounding bass.